jutge-org/jutge-components/README.md

 `DateTime` is a component that allows the user to select a date and time.
 It is based on https://github.com/hsuanyi-chou/shadcn-ui-expansions/blob/main/components/ui/datetime-picker.tsx

+Dependencies: `shadcn` components and `date-fns` package.

+Warning: There are some warnings in this code when doing the build.

+## MultiSelect

+The `MultiSelect` component is a component that allows the user to select multiple items from a list.
+It is based on https://github.com/sersavan/shadcn-multi-select-component

+Dependencies: `shadcn` components and `lucide-react` and `class-variance-authority` packages.

 # Misc

 ## DevIcon